-3.54 CO2 emissions in the UK are provisionally estimated to have increased by 6.3% in 2021 from 2020, to 341.5 million tonnes (Mt), however compared to 2019, the most recent pre-pandemic year, 2021 CO2 emissions are down 5.0% [See reference 48].
+- 4.58 CO2 emissions in the UK are provisionally estimated to have increased by 6.3% in 2021 from 2020, to 341.5 million tonnes (Mt), however compared to 2019, the most recent pre-pandemic year, 2021 CO2 emissions are down 5.0% [See reference 48].
 This increase in 2021 is primarily due to the increase in the use of road transport as nationwide lockdowns were eased, along with increases in emissions from power stations and the residential sector.
-CO2 emissions from transport rose 10.0% in 2021, accounting for almost half of the overall increase from 2020 [See reference 49].

-3.55 Road transport accounts for more than half of oil demand in the UK and relies on petrol and diesel to meet around 98% cent of its energy needs.
-This has implications for carbon emissions considering the regular need to travel for both residents and those undertaking business.

-3.56 The overall road energy consumption in Inner London decreased between 2005 and 2021 from 999t of equivalent oil (ktoe) to 683.2ktoe.
+CO2 emissions from transport rose 10.0% in 2021, accounting for almost half of the overall increase from 2020 [See reference 49]. - 4.59 Road transport accounts for more than half of oil demand in the UK and relies on petrol and diesel to meet around 98% cent of its energy needs.
+This has implications for carbon emissions considering the regular need to travel for both residents and those undertaking business. - 4.60 The overall road energy consumption in Inner London decreased between 2005 and 2021 from 999t of equivalent oil (ktoe) to 683.2ktoe.
 This change was most influenced by the decreasing energy consumption for personal road travel which fell during this period from 765.9ktoe to 487.3ktoe.
-During this period energy consumption recorded in Inner London for freight uses declined from 233.2ktoe to 195.9ktoe [See reference 50].

-3.57 The overall road energy consumption in Outer London decreased between 2005 and 2021 from 1,798.1t of equivalent oil (ktoe) to 1621.6ktoe.
+During this period energy consumption recorded in Inner London for freight uses declined from 233.2ktoe to 195.9ktoe [See reference 50]. - 4.61 The overall road energy consumption in Outer London decreased between 2005 and 2021 from 1,798.1t of equivalent oil (ktoe) to 1621.6ktoe.
 This change was most influenced by the decreasing energy consumption for personal road travel which fell during this period from 1,374.4ktoe to 1,147.1ktoe.
 During this period energy consumption recorded in Inner London for freight uses rose slightly from 423.6ktoe to 474.5ktoe [See reference 51].

-3.58 Recent trends across the UK indicate that diesel consumption excluding biodiesel fell in 2018 for the first time since 2009.
+- 4.62 Recent trends across the UK indicate that diesel consumption excluding biodiesel fell in 2018 for the first time since 2009.
 The trend is due in part to a slowing of growth in the diesel vehicle fleet following sharp drops in new registrations as well as increased efficiencies.
 It is expected that the UK will diversify in road transport to include more electric and ultra-low emissions vehicles in the coming years [See reference 52].

-3.59 The ELJWP area benefits from good transport and connectivity to the central and Greater London, Essex, Thurrock, further afield to Hertfordshire and Cambridgeshire to the north.
+The Ultra Low Emission Zones (ULEZ) in London and across the UK are expected to continue to drive down emissions from the most polluting vehicles. - 4.63 The ELJWP area benefits from good transport and connectivity to the central and Greater London, Essex, Thurrock, further afield to Hertfordshire and Cambridgeshire to the north.
 There is a significant road transport network across the area, including the A12, A13, A1020 and the A406, with easy access to the M25 and M11.

-3.60 Growth in traffic levels may occur in London because of projected population growth and associated development needs.
+4.64 Growth in traffic levels may occur in London because of projected population growth and associated development needs.
 The UK Government aims to ban the sale of new petrol and diesel cars by 2030 [See reference 53] which will significantly cut carbon emissions across the UK.
 While the full effect of this will not be seen immediately as people continue to use their existing vehicles, the market share of electric cars in the UK is already significant and likely to continue growing rapidly.